-Considerations for FACS Gating
+Considerations for Flow Cytometry Gating

-There are a number of factors to consider and incorporate into your staining and gating strategy, including:
+There are a number of factors to consider and incorporate into your FACS staining and gating strategy, including:

-Compensating for spectral overlap
+Compensating for Spectral Overlap

 The emission spectra of some existing fluorophores are quite large, so the spectral emission of a particular fluorophore can be detected by additional sensors rather than by the sensor designated to measure the emission peak of that fluorophore.
-This overlap of emission spectra in the various detection regions contributes to background fluorescence and leads to false- positive events during the flow analysis.
+This overlap of emission spectra in the various detection regions contributes to background fluorescence and leads to false- positive events during the flow cytometry analysis.

 Spectral overlap can be reduced by choosing combinations of fluorophores that have little overlap in terms of their emission spectra.
 Additionally, good practice would be to use ‘compensation controls’ consisting of cell samples each stained with one of the fluorophore conjugated antibodies that will be used in the multicolour flow panel.
 The latter will allow compensation setting for potential spectral overlap.
 If compensation setting is difficult due to the low expression of the target marker or low frequency of the target cells, an antibody targeting a different marker but conjugated to the same fluorophore could be used.
 In this case, the signal intensity of the control sample for the given fluorophore must be at least as bright as in the test sample.
 Alternatively, compensation beads can be used instead of stained cells.